-This instruction conforms to the IEEE Standard 1149.1a-1993 instruction.
+This instruction conforms to the IEEE Standard 1149.1a-1993 CLAMP instruction.
 The bypass register is selected in the scan path.
-A logic 0 value is captured in the bypass register during Capture-DR. Data in the input BSCs is applied to the inputs of the normal on-chip logic, while data in the output BSCs is applied to the device output pins.
+A logic 0 value is captured in the bypass register during Capture-DR. Data in the I/O BSCs for pins in the output mode is applied to the device I/O pins.
 The device operates in the test mode.